-VITRINE has been invited to participate in DAMA 2019, where we will be presenting a new sculpture and drawing work by Sam Porritt.
+VITRINE was invited to participate in DAMA 2019, where we presented a new sculpture and drawing work by Sam Porritt.

 Referencing both individual and shared histories, Sam Porritt’s work in drawing, sculpture, text and the moving image is largely concerned with human agency and its associated ethical implications.
 What can at first appear to be unconnected ideas and questions articulated in disparate ways are in fact often the same intractable problems only viewed from different perspectives.

 DAMA was founded in 2016 as an independent and collaborative project located in historic buildings in the city centre.
 The 2019 edition, titled “Change“, welcomed 11 international galleries to present 11 emerging artists with site-specific artworks in full dialogue with the rooms, distributed on approximately 500 square meters and characterized by baroque atmospheres and original frescoes by Domenico Guidobono.

 Located at Palazzo Coardi di Carpeneto, Via Maria Vittoria 26, 10123, Turin.

 Feature in My Art Guides here